dev-squares/css-squared/readme.md

 # Intro #

-CSS-Squared is super lightweight CSS modifier framework that allows for custom styles to be added both quickly and easily.
-There is no relearning how everything is meant to work (assuming you understand CSS/SCSS), additional managers or packages suchs as node/npm.
-Just good old CSS.
+CSS-Squared is intended to be a super lightweight CSS modifier framework that is both simple and quick to customise.
+There is no relearning how everything is meant to work (assuming you have knowledge of CSS and SCSS), or additional package manager requirements such as node/npm.

-The 'core' by itself comes in at approximately 6kb in size when minified, truly lightweight!
+The 'core' by itself comes in at approximately 6kb in size when minified, truly lightweight, and includes basic variables so you can get started straight away.

-I will try to get around to writing documentation soon.
+I will attempt to get around to writing documentation soon.
 But given it's simple nature it kind of explains itself!

 # Quick Start #